A graphical framework for global optimization of mixed-integer nonlinear programs: Spatial Branch-and-Bound

 In this section, we discuss the convergence results for the \SBB procedure employed in Algorithm~\ref{alg:global}.
 After solving a linear outer approximation of the MINLP at the current node of the \SBB tree and updating the bounds, the $\mt{Branch}$ oracle in line 13 of the algorithm is invoked to perform the branching operation, provided the node is not pruned.
 This operation creates two child nodes by partitioning the domain of the selected branching variable based on the branching value.
-In the sequel, we show that the convex hull of the solution set of the DDs obtained from Algorithms~\ref{alg:separable DD}--\ref{alg:relaxed nonseparable DD} converges to the convex hull of the solutions of the original set $\mt{G}$ as the partition volume decreases.
-We establish these results for DDs of unit width as a DD with a larger width can be decomposed into a union of finitely many unit-width DDs while preserving the convex hull; see the discussions in Section~\ref{sec:construction}.
-Throughout this section, we assume that the domain partitioning performed through \SBB takes into account the integrality requirements for integer variables.
+In the sequel, we show that the convex hull of the solution set of the DDs obtained from Algorithms~\ref{alg:nonseparable DD}--\ref{alg:relaxed nonseparable DD} converges to the convex hull of the solutions of the original set $\mt{G}$ as the partition volume decreases. \black{This convergence result holds for any exhaustive rectangular branching scheme.
+That is, along any infinite branch of the \SBB tree, the generated boxes form a nested exhaustive sequence whose diagonal lengths tend to zero.} \black{Without loss of generality, we establish these results for DDs of unit width.
+This is because any DD with a larger width can be decomposed into finitely many unit-width DDs by fixing one node sequence from the root to the terminal and retaining all arcs between consecutive nodes in that sequence.
+Thus, the convergence result for unit-width DDs extends directly to DDs of arbitrary finite width.} Throughout this section, we assume that the domain partitioning performed through \SBB takes into account the integrality requirements for integer variables.
 For instance, if an integer variable $x$ within the domain $[l, u]$, where $l, u \in \Z$ and $l < u$, is selected for branching at a value $w \in [l, u]$, the new domain partitions will be $[l, \lfloor w \rfloor ]$ and $[\lfloor w \rfloor + 1, u]$.

 First, we prove that reducing the variables' domain through \SBB partitioning leads to tighter convex relaxations obtained by the proposed DD-based convexification method described in Sections~\ref{sec:construction} and \ref{sec:OA}.
-Propositions~\ref{prop:spatial BB separable} and \ref{prop:spatial BB nonseparable} establish this result for the separable and non-separable case, respectively.
+Proposition~\ref{prop:spatial BB nonseparable} establishes this result for the general non-separable constraints.
 To prove this, we rely on a key property of the lower bound calculation rules used in the \SBB process, which we define next.

 \begin{definition} Consider a function $g(\vc{x}):\mc{D} \to \Re$, where $C \subseteq [n]$ and $I = [n] \setminus C$ represent the index sets of continuous and integer variables, respectively, and where $\mc{D} = \prod_{i=1}^n \mc{D}_i$ with $\mc{D}_i = [\mc{D}_i \lb, \mc{D}_i \ub]$ for $i \in C$ and $\mc{D}_i = [\mc{D}_i \lb, \mc{D}_i \ub] \cap \Z$ for $i \in I$.
 Consider a lower bound calculation rule that outputs a lower bound $\eta(\bar{\mc{D}})$ for $g(\vc{x})$ over a box domain $\bar{\mc{D}} \subseteq \mc{D}$.
 We say that this lower bound calculation rule is \textit{consistent with respect to} $g(\vc{x})$ \textit{over} $\mc{D}$ if $\eta(\mc{D}^1) \geq \eta(\mc{D}^2)$ for any $\mc{D}^1 \subseteq \mc{D}^2 \subseteq \mc{D}$. \end{definition}